Low Lift Ways to Progress in Your AP Class

 Clean and Organize Digital Spaces

 As you work through your files, you can also sort things into folders.
 Giving assignments clear names also makes it easier to find them later.
 For example, you may wish to include a brief description of the assignment and the class it's for.
 Nothing is more frustrating that knowing your teacher gave you a study guide, but being unable to find it.
-If the name of that guide is "AP US History - Final Exam Study Guide" it's easier to find.
+If the name of that guide is "AP US History - Final Exam Study Guide" it's easier to search for later.
 Your future self will thank you.

 Remember that you do not need to do everything at once.
 Deleted 10 random things?
 Great!
 That's a win.
 It's okay to tidy up part of something.